 - Must have knowledge of Squamish Nation history, community and culture.

 - Must have Knowledge of history of Squamish people, legends, traditions, family lineage and connections.

 - Demonstrated ability to work effectively with a wide-range of client’s i.e. multi-barrier, drug/alcohol use, etc.

-- Experience as an intermediate level user of the Internet and Microsoft Office Applications – Outlook (Email), Word, Excel, etc.
+- Experience as an intermediate user of MS Office, the internet, etc.

 - Previous experience working in a First Nations Community (particularly Squamish) is an asset.

-- Must have a valid BC Driver’s License Class 4 or 5.
+- Must have reliable vehicle, current insurance and a valid BC Driver’s License Class 4 or 5.
 Class 7N may be considered.

 - Must be able to work evenings and weekends as required.

 - Must successfully complete Criminal Record Check with a Vulnerable Sector Search as per Squamish Nation Policy.